bump-sh/github-action/README.md

 Start with creating a documentation on [Bump.sh](https://bump.sh).

-Once you've got API Documentation set up, go to Settings > CI Deployment, copy the access token, then add it to GitHub Settings > Secrets > Actions as as a new environment variable called `BUMP_TOKEN`.
+Once you've got an API Documentation set up, go to Settings > CI Deployment, copy the access token, then add it to GitHub Settings > Secrets > Actions as a new environment variable called `BUMP_TOKEN`.

 Then you can pick from one of the three following API workflow files.